-There is one feature when using 160 MHz channel width in a 5 GHz Wi-Fi network: when the 160 MHz channel width is enabled, there are only two continuous blocks of channels that you can actually use - these are channels 36 to 64 and 100 to 128 (e.g., available with the country code of Switzerland).
+There is a feature when using 160 MHz channel width in a 5 GHz Wi-Fi network: when the 160 MHz channel width is enabled, there are only two continuous blocks of channels that you can actually use - these are channels 36 to 64 and 100 to 128 (e.g., available with the Switzerland country code).
 Since a large channel width implies that the device will occupy the whole block of channels, there is no point in auto-choosing the channel in the Wi-Fi router's network settings.

 If the router selects, for example, channel 149, it cannot use a continuous channel block, and the router switches to 80-plus-80 mode by taking two blocks of channels from different parts of the spectrum.
 Not all clients can use this mode efficiently.